tanvibhakta/handbook/5-Onboarding Documents/Communication and Transparency.md

 # Communication and Transparency

-The best way for you to make a decision about what’s good for Tidepool is to have all of the information about what’s going on at Tidepool.
-The same is true for everyone else you work with, so it’s important that we’re all up to date about what’s happening, even with the areas of Tidepool that we’re not actively involved with.
+The best way for you to make a decision about what’s good for Obvious is to have all of the information about what’s going on at Obvious.
+The same is true for everyone else you work with, so it’s important that we’re all up to date about what’s happening, even with the areas of Obvious that we’re not actively involved with.

-Transparency may seem like a passive process, like "don’t hide anything," but it’s actually a big challenge to keep everyone up to date and on the same page, especially on projects they’re not working on on a daily basis, even for a company the size of Tidepool.
+Transparency may seem like a passive process, like "don’t hide anything," but it’s actually a big challenge to keep everyone up to date and on the same page, especially on projects they’re not working on on a daily basis, even for a company the size of Obvious.
 These are some of the policies we use to make information more accessible, but our work is ongoing.

 ## Communication